alpayhassan/azure-landing-zone/README.md

 Landing Zones help organisations make governance, strategy and security decisions when adopting cloud frameworks.
 The subscriptions within the landing zone are mostly empty, consisting of foundational Azure services / resources.

+We can imagine that this company would have an a corporate-facing custom-built application and an internet-facing application.
 This framework consists of 4 subscriptions:

 Connectivity: